Pindad APR-1V

-Pindad APR-1V, APR-1V, or simply APR-1, also known as APR1V1 (Angkut Personel Ringan; English: Light Personnel Carrier) is an armoured personnel carrier made by PT Pindad of Indonesia.
-This vehicle is the first production model in a series of Pindad's APC which began from a variant that uses 4x4 wheel drive and later developed into APS-1 and APS-2 with 6x4 wheels drive and then redeveloped into APS-3 Anoa with 6x6 drive.
+The Pindad APR-1V, also known as the APR-1V, APR-1 and the APR1V1, (Angkut Personel Ringan) is an armoured personnel carrier made by Indonesian military manufacturer Pindad.

+The APR-1V is the first production model in a series of Pindad APCs, which began from a variant that uses 4x4 wheel drive and later developed into APS-1 and APS-2 with 6x4 wheels drive and then redeveloped into the 6x6 APC Anoa.